Biden DHS nominee Mayorkas says ICE should not be defunded, despite liberal calls

 Alejandro Mayorkas, President-elect Joe Biden’s pick to lead the Department of Homeland Security (DHS), said Tuesday that Immigration and Customs Enforcement (ICE) should not be defunded -- while not saying whether parts of the border wall should be dismantled.

-During a Senate confirmation hearing, Mayorkas was asked by Sen. James Lankford, R-Okla., if he supports abolishing ICE -- something that has been a rallying cry for liberal activists and some Democratic lawmakers in recent years.
+During a Senate confirmation hearing, Mayorkas was asked by Sen. James Lankford, R-Okla., if he supports defunding ICE -- something that has been a rallying cry for liberal activists and some Democratic lawmakers in recent years.

 BIDEN IMMIGRATION BILL WOULD PUT MILLIONS OF ILLEGAL IMMIGRANTS OF ILLEGAL IMMIGRANTS ON 8-YEAR FAST-TRACK TO CITIZENSHIP